group()

 Note:

-The function groups cursor cs containing a set of records by expression x, according to which only the adjacent records are compared, and return the original cursor of sequences.
+The function attaches a computation to cursor cs, which groups cursor cs by expression x, whose value is compared only with the adjacent records, and returns the original cursor.
 Cursor cs should be ordered.
 The operation is equal to a merge and supports multicursors.

 Option: